haiyuidesu/eydis/README.md

 ```

 ### Examples
-1. If you own a database (with the original file corresponding to) with renamed subroutines, you can specify it before running eydis with the `-w` argument:
+1. If you own a database (with the original file corresponding to) with renamed subroutines, you can specify it before running eydis with the `-w` flag:
 ```
 $ eydis -d original_arm_file.bin -w db_with_renamed_functions
 ```